Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 How to Make It

 Step 1: Make the marinade by combining all the seasonings and aromatics.
+This sauce is sweet and savory, but if you find it too sweet, reduce the amount of sugar to suit your preference.
 Adjust to taste, if needed.

-Step 2: Prepare bone-in chicken by using a pair of scissors or a knife to carefully cut the meat around the bone, allowing it to lay flatter.
-This step ensures faster and more even cooking.
+Step 2: Prepare bone-in chicken by using a pair of scissors or a knife to carefully cut the meat around the bone, allowing it to lay flat for faster and even cooking.
 Marinate chicken with the mixture for one hour or overnight in the fridge for better results.

 Butterfly bone-in chicken for faster and even cooking